 TimberTech Deck Price and size of our deck-

 Speaking of the costs, when taking on a project like this, it is nice to know how much you will be spending ahead of time.
-One way to save money, is buying doing the labor yourself.
+One way to save money, is by doing the labor yourself.
 Timbertech is super DIY-friendly.
 They have a really fun design feature on their website called deck designer.
 You can plan and visualize your entire project and be confident you will like the end result.
 I am a big believer in having a plan!
 For our project, we had our contractor to do the work, and we are SO glad we did.
 We have zero experience and not a lot of free time to send on doing the deck.
 You can find contractors in your area to put in the TimberTech product on their website.

 Overall cost of building a deck does vary based on size, location, existing structures, etc. They have a cost estimator on their website that can give you a ballpark estimate of what your project will cost.
 You should end up planning on between $15-$20 per square feet (plus labor).
 Really cost effective when you think of how it is zero maintenance after installed!
 No painting each year!
 You can get a free estimate on their website if you are interested.
 Our deck is 10′ deep x 25′ wide.